Julia Judge

 About Me

 I’m Julia Judge.
 I believe that therapy is a singular space where you receive a careful kind of listening and the possibility of hearing your desires clearly, often for the first time.
-Together, we will become curious about your emotions, relationships, and history, seeking to shed new light on areas that may feel frightening, mysterious, or stagnant.
+Together, we will be curious about your emotions, relationships, and history, seeking to shed new light on areas that may feel frightening, mysterious, or stagnant.
 I have worked with people of diverse backgrounds and am attuned to the role oppression plays in my patients’ lives.
+I am LGBTQIA+ affirming.
 I enjoy working with creatives, those undergoing life transitions, and people seeking to understand intergenerational sources of suffering.

 How I Work

-I am guided by the belief that each patient contains inherent strengths and knowledge, and that a primary goal of treatment is to allow for the expression of this unique experience through the sharing of dreams, fantasies, and fears.
+My style is warm and nonjudgmental.
+I am guided by the belief that each person contains inherent strengths and knowledge, and that a primary goal of treatment is to allow for the expression of this unique experience.
+In our work together, we will move between past and present to understand what it’s like to be you.
+We will look carefully at your struggles, as well as how you love and dream.
 This diligent attention to your experience can result in satisfying and often surprising changes in personal, creative, and professional endeavors.
 In time, this knowledge of the self may also reduce symptoms such as depression, anxiety, and physical pain.
 I prefer seeing patients more than once per week when possible.

 Education and Training